sbagh/stockExchange/README.md

 # bankingAndStocks
-Stock exchange full-stack app - practice
+Stock exchange full-stack app - practice.
 Project is in progress, so code and files are not fully orgranized or optimized yet.